platformsh/platformsh-docs/docs/src/projects/region-migration.md

 ---
-title: "Region migration"
+title: Change a project's region
-sidebarTitle: "Changing regions"
+sidebarTitle: Change regions
 description: |
   Platform.sh is available in a number of different **Regions**.
 Each region is a self-contained copy of Platform.sh in a single datacenter.
 When you first create a project you can specify which region it should be in.
+aliases:
+  - /guides/general/region-migration.html
 ---

 {{< description >}}